Simple shell meant to be compatible with bash with added usability.

 Autocompletion

 Autocompletion is a little unusual.
 When you hit Tab, you go into autocompletion mode.
 You can hit Tab (Shift-Tab) to cycle (backwards) through the list of entries.
-You can also type to fuzzy search through the entries, and as soon as there is only one entry left it runs it, and you can type the rest of your command.
+You can also type to fuzzy search through the entries, and as soon as there is only one entry left, it is automatically filled in, and you can type the rest of your command.
 To avoid being taken by surprise and typing extra characters, subsequent keystrokes that correspond to the entry are ignored.

 History